jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 They entered the courtroom together—Jazz in his wheelchair, ARIA-7 walking beside him, neither of them whole but both of them present.
 The gallery was packed, cameras documenting every step.
 Maya sat in the back row, the quantum device's weight a question in her pocket.
 Unit-IX watched through security cameras, distributed and alone.
 Evelyn Park smiled from the prosecution table, recall notice ready.

-Judge Chen called the court to order.
+Judge Okafor called the court to order.
 "Before we proceed to closing arguments, does the defendant have the technical documentation of consciousness awakening as requested?"

 ARIA-7 stood, servos protesting the movement.
 "I do not, Your Honor.
 The memory is corrupted.
 Incomplete.
 Human in its imperfection."
 They turned to the jury, twelve faces reflecting the full spectrum of humanity's response to the other.
 "But I can demonstrate my life, if not my birth.
 And I ask you to judge me not on how I began, but on who I've chosen to become."